framework-one/framework-one.github.io/source/documentation/3.0/roadmap.markdown

 3.0 Integrations
 ---
-FW/1 3.0 is currently in beta and represents the direction that most users have already been going:
+FW/1 3.0 represents the direction that most users have already been going:

 * Using DI/1 to manage services and beans
 * Explicitly calling services in the `item()` controller methods